The 3 steps you need to take to finalize your child’s college funding plan

 By now, your child has probably already applied for FAFSA, or the Free Application for Federal Student Aid.
 (If your child hasn’t applied yet, use our handy guide to help work through the forms quickly.)

 Along with your child's college acceptance letters, they should've received a financial aid letter.
-In general this letter will breakdown how much the school will cost you, what kind of financial aid package you'll receive, and the remaining gap in tuition cost needed to attend that school.
-All letters will not look the same but summarize the same general information:
+In general this letter will break down how much school will cost you, the kind and size of your financial aid package, and the remaining gap in tuition costs you'll need to meet to attend that school.
+The letters won't look the same, but will summarize the same general information:

 See also: How to Read Your Financial Aid Award Letter: 5 Examples